 - Often requires contracting with a propane dealer to refill your tank

-When deciding on which gas log fuel source is right for your home, remember this — natural gas service is not available everywhere and neither natural gas nor liquid propane are practical in every situation.
-Gas logs are almost always installed by a plumber or contracted gas log professional, so contact your local natural gas service provider or a local propane dealer before you purchase any gas logs.
+When deciding which fuel source is right for your home, remember this: natural gas service is only available in some places, and neither natural gas nor liquid propane is practical in every situation.
+Many brands offer a range of logs to compensate; Peterson Real Fyre and Monessen gas logs are available in various styles for both natural gas and propane, and they are not alone.
+A plumber or contracted gas log professional almost always installs gas logs, so contact your local natural gas service provider or a local propane dealer before you purchase any gas logs.

 Vented Gas Logs vs. Ventless Gas Logs

-Now that you've solved your fuel dilemma we can tackle the other major question: which gas logs make more sense in your home — vented gas logs or ventless?
-Once again, this doesn't need to be as intimidating a question as it can sometimes seem, but you do need to have your facts straight before you make a decision.
+Now that you've solved your fuel dilemma, we can tackle the other major question: which gas logs make more sense in your home?
+Vented gas logs or ventless?
+This doesn't need to be as intimidating a question as it may seem, but you need to have your facts straight before making a decision.

-The basic principle separating the two types of gas logs is that (not surprisingly) vented gas logs vent the exhaust resulting from the burning of any kind of fuel.
+The basic principle separating the two types of gas logs is that (not surprisingly) vented gas logs vent the exhaust resulting from fuel burning.
 Ventless or vent-free gas logs do not.
-In practical terms this means that lots of things (including some heat) go up the chimney or out the vent pipe when using vented gas logs, and almost everything (especially heat) is contained in the home when dealing with vent-free logs.
+In practical terms, this means that lots of things (including some heat) go up the chimney or out the vent pipe when using vented gas logs, and almost everything (especially heat) is contained in the home when dealing with vent-free logs.
 Let's take another look to compare the two types:

 Vented Gas Logs